Getting Started

 Flyover menu on a Chance node with the button highlighted that adds two Event node children at once.

-Notice that, the decision tree software will display only valid possible child node types to be added from the fly-over menu.
+The software only shows valid child node types in the fly-over menu.

 Success and Failure event edges showing question marks, indicating their probabilities are unknown and the principle of indifference will apply.

-Now, click on that '?' mark to specify a probability.
-Then, you will see a message box as shown below.
-Click the button "I know the probability".
+Click the question mark to specify a probability.
+A message box appears.
+Click "I know the probability".

 Probability prompt dialog with the I know the probability button used to assign an explicit probability to an event edge.